warrendeleon/rn-warrendeleon/docs/planning/user-stories/stories/US-001-smooth-responsive-interactions.md

 - Comprehensive testing of all interactive scenarios
 - Code review focus on dependency arrays

-### Risk 2: Over-memoization Complexity
+### Risk 2: Over-memoisation Complexity

 **Impact**: Code becomes harder to understand and maintain **Likelihood**: Low
 **Mitigation**:

 - Only memoize components in lists or with expensive renders
-- Document why each memoization exists
+- Document why each memoisation exists
 - Profile before/after to prove value

 ---